-Amazon offers a range of Kindle ebook readers across a range of price points, each boasting its own advantages and disadvantages.
-So what’s the difference between the standard Kindle, Paperwhite, Voyage and Oasis, and which Kindle should you buy in 2017?
-Here’s our full comparison review.
+Amazon offers a complete range of Kindle ebook readers for modern book lovers, each boasting its own advantages and disadvantages.
+So what’s the difference between the standard Amazon Kindle and the Paperwhite, Voyage and all-new Oasis models?
+And which Kindle is best for your reading habits?

-Here’s a quick and easy comparison of the different Kindles’ specs, so you can see what the difference is between the new Kindle, Kindle Paperwhite, Kindle Voyage and Kindle Oasis.
+Here’s a quick and easy comparison of the different Kindle specs, so you can see what the difference is between the standard Kindle, Paperwhite, Voyage and All-New Oasis.

 |Physical page buttons?||No||No||Yes||Yes|

-There are quite obvious physical differences between the four different Kindle models, although they all sport a 6-inch screen.
+There are quite obvious physical differences between the four different Kindle models, although they all sport at least a 6-inch screen.